MindrustUK/Heatmiser-for-home-assistant/docs/faqs.md

   - `printf '{"INFO":0}\0' | nc YOUR_DEVICE_IP_HERE 4242`

 - If you are trying to authenticate using token based authentication;
-  - The following instructions are a placeholder for now and will be further expanded on once the integration better
-  - supports token based authentication via web sockets.
   - Ensure you are applying this configuration to a Heatmiser NeoHub 2 or later.
 The Version 1 Hub does not support this authentication mechanism.
   - Ensure that your token is correct, this can be checked in the Heatmiser mobile app under _SETTINGS_ -> _API_ ->